j6s/phparch/README.md

 ```

 However, `composer.json` already contains information about the package name and namespaces.
-Therefor the `addComposerBasedComponent` method can be used in order to make
+Therefore the `addComposerBasedComponent` method can be used in order to make
 things easier:

 ```php